-But I’m not a part of any study so I really have no idea how much more fat I’m burning and if it’s aiding in my weight loss efforts.
+Unfortunately, I’m not a part of any scientific study that monitors my fat burn after my fasted workouts, so I really have no idea how much more fat I’m burning or if it’s aiding in my weight loss efforts.

 Find the BEST time to workout for YOU.

 With some time and prep, you can become an efficient fat burner and train your body to pull energy to fuel your workouts from your fat stores and not from a workout supplement.
 It just takes time for that to happen.

-Currently, like many intermittent fasters, I drink black coffee.
-And, truth be told (again), I saw no difference in my workout when I made the switch from the pre-workout supplement to just black coffee.
+Currently, like many intermittent fasters, I drink black coffee as my pre-workout supplement.
+And, truth be told, I saw no difference in my workout when I made the switch from the pre-workout supplement to just black coffee.